xuejmnet/easy-query-doc/src/en/demo/example2.md

 ## Case 5

 ::: warning Note!!!
-> If you need to return database table objects instead of custom StructDTO, you need to manually `include/includes`, otherwise the framework will not return the to-many side
+> If you need to return database table objects instead of custom StructDTO, you need to manually `include`, otherwise the framework will not return the to-many side
 :::

 Query each user and their first 3 earliest created roles (supports pagination).
 Suitable for comments and the first N sub-comments